Georgia Department of Community Affairs

 - Knowledge of Georgia, its communities and regional commissions and the State’s processes and regulations related to community/regional planning

-- Knowledge of Microsoft’s suite (including MSAccess for database management)
+- Knowledge of Microsoft’s suite of office software (including MSAccess for database management)

 - Knowledge of GIS software and other technical tools frequently used in community planning